I beg to move,

 We have raised, and will continue to raise, with the Pakistan Ministry of Human Rights the issue of the protection of minority religious communities.
 I have also done so in writing to the Foreign Minister Khawaja Asif, and my ministerial colleague Lord Ahmad raised this issue as recently as February with the Pakistan Minister of Interior.

-The Ahmadi community are prevented by the terms of the Pakistan constitution and penal code not just from practising their religion freely, but from being electorally franchised or indeed, dare I say it, from really being full members of the Pakistani community.
+The Ahmadi community are prevented by the terms of the Pakistan constitution and penal code not just from practising their religion freely, but from being electorally franchised and indeed, dare I say it, from really being full members of the Pakistani community.
 That is unacceptable; we state that here and now and will continue to state it in our conversations with our Pakistani counterparts.

 Followers of other religions, including Christians and Shi’a Muslims, also suffer persecution, and at the UN last November the UK pressed Pakistan to strengthen the protection of minorities.
 We also urged it to explain the steps being taken to tackle the abuse of blasphemy and anti-terror laws, which leads to attacks against members of religious minorities.
 Algeria and Pakistan are not the only countries where this persecution takes place.
 In Bangladesh, regrettably, the authorities have often failed to protect minority religious groups.
 [Interruption.]